allenai/openpi-dataset/README.md

 ## Citation

-If you use this dataset in your work, please cite
+If you use this dataset in your work, please cite:
 ```
 @inproceedings{tandon-etal-2020-dataset,
     title = "A Dataset for Tracking Entities in Open Domain Procedural Text",